A Battle of Wits (2006 film): Plot

-In the meantime, the King feels threatened when he sees Ge Li's growing popularity, so he plots to have Ge stripped off his post and executed on false charges.
+In the meantime, the king feels threatened when he sees Ge Li's growing popularity, so he plots to have Ge stripped of his post and executed on false charges.
 At the same time, the Liang forces receive news that the Zhao army has retreated.
 Ge Li plans to leave Liang since his mission is complete.
 He goes out to check that the Zhao army is indeed retreating.
-When he returns, he is stopped outside the gates and is accused of starting a war under false pretences and plotting to seize the throne.
+When he returns, he is stopped outside the gates and is accused of starting a war under false pretenses and plotting to seize the throne.
 Just as the Liang soldiers are about to kill Ge Li, Liang Shi shows up, pretends to fight with Ge, and secretly tells Ge to take him hostage in order to buy time for Ge to escape.
 Ge Li manages to escape but Liang Shi is killed by a rain of arrows meant for Ge Li.
-Meanwhile, Ge Li's supporters, including Yiyue, are falsely accused of plotting a rebellion against the King and are arrested and tortured.
-Yiyue denounces the King and is sentenced to death.
-The King also has her rendered mute to prevent her from speaking up against him.
+Meanwhile, Ge Li's supporters, including Yiyue, are falsely accused of plotting a rebellion against the king and are arrested and tortured.
+Yiyue denounces the king and is sentenced to death.
+The king also has her rendered mute to prevent her from speaking up against him.
 Zituan refuses to turn against Ge Li, so he cuts off his right arm and leaves the Liang army.

 One night, just as Yiyue is about to be executed, the Zhao army launches a surprise attack and completely catches the Liang defenders off guard.
-She is taken back to the prison.
-Instead of focusing on fighting the invaders, the King orders his soldiers to kill those who try to escape from the city.
-Liang eventually falls to the Zhao army, and the King and his people are captured.
+Yiyue is returned to the prison.
+Instead of focusing on fighting the invaders, the king orders his soldiers to kill those who try to escape from the city.
+Liang eventually falls to the Zhao army, and the king and his people are captured.
 Zituan and his archers manage to escape from Liang, and they join Ge Li outside the city.
 Xiang Yanzhong sends a message to Ge Li, in which he threatens to kill the people of Liang if Ge does not return to Liang to meet him.
 Ge Li returns to Liang alone and agrees to play the board game again with Xiang Yanzhong inside a tower.
 They agree that only the winner can leave the tower.
 Meanwhile, Zituan and his men flood the areas guarded by Zhao forces and launch an attack.
 Seeing that reinforcements have arrived, the people of Liang rise up against the Zhao invaders and succeed in defeating them and driving them out of the city.
 Xiang Yanzhong refuses to leave the tower because he feels that he has lost.
-After the battle, the King passes by the tower, sees Xiang Yanzhong, and orders Xiang to be killed.
+After the battle, the king passes by the tower, sees Xiang Yanzhong, and orders Xiang to be killed.
 While the people of Liang rejoice in their victory, Ge Li rushes to the flooded prison to find Yiyue but arrives too late because she was unable to call out to him for help and has already drowned.